sourav-bk/Golang/golang/Core.md

 In Go, a closure captures variables from its outer scope and remembers their values between calls.

 ## Interfaces

+In Go, an interface  is a collection of method signatures .
+It acts as a contract that type must fulfill by implementing all the methods declared in the interface.
+This allows Go to achieve polymorphism without traditional inheritance .

+Interfaces can also be used in function or method as variable types.
+The empty interface (interface{}) can hold values of any type, such as integers, strings, or float
 ## Generic
 ## Method overloading